alexaGonLuc16/StreamingPlatformPOO/README.md

 ![Class Diagram](UMLdiagram.png)

 This project serves as a foundation for understanding how a streaming service manages data and processes internally using OOP principles.

+## Project Structure

+The repository is organized as follows:

+- `/src/`: This folder contains all the source code of the project, including the implementation of the streaming platform simulation using Object-Oriented Programming in C++.

+- `StreamingPlatform_Documentation.pdf`: The complete documentation for the project, including an overview, design, and functionality of the platform simulation.